sithmel/Do-androids-dream-of-electric-duck/README.md

 Symbol.iterator in set // true
 ```
 Note:
-All of this can also be used by regular strings and arrays because they ARE iterables.
+All of this can also be used by regular strings and arrays (and Map and Set) because they ARE iterables.
 ---
 #### async iterable
 <!-- .slide: data-background="./imgs/alex-knight-199368-unsplash.jpg" -->